Job board code starter for BCMS and Nuxt

 The v-if is a vue directive that will only display that div if the opening value is true.
 So we can now use the opening value comfortably in our template knowing that by the time we access it, it is already fetched and ready to use, minimizing typescript errors in vscode.

-With that done, we can now go ahead and populate our front end with the data we just got.
+With that done, you can now go ahead and populate your front end with the data you just got.

 For the title, it will be pretty straightforward like we did it before.